je-nunez/subsegment-tcp-speeds-l7/README.md

 # Practical use:

-Besides manual invocation, a utility like this can be integrated under a monitoring and graphing system to receive the annotations of each proxy (processing hop) through a path of proxies A<->B<->C...<->Z, so it can graph and alert when the annotations of the delays on each subsegment are out of the SLA parameters (for that subsegment).
+A utility like this can be integrated under a monitoring and graphing system to receive the annotations of each proxy (processing hop) through a path of proxies A<->B<->C...<->Z, so it can graph and alert when the annotations of the delays on each subsegment are out of the SLA parameters (for that subsegment).

 The difference between a utility like this and `traceroute`, is that `traceroute` operates usually at the kernel level when the kernel answers with an `ICMP TTL